mikeferguson/buildbot-ros/README.md

    metapackage, are built as one job per ROS/Ubuntu distribution combination.

 ###Known Limitations:
- * There is not yet a rosdistro tie-in to read the state of the rosdistro, determine updates, and trigger updated jobs.
+ * While jobs are configured from a rosdistro, there currently isn't a scheduler that updates based on rosdistro updates.
 This is planned, but not implemented.
-In the meantime, debian builds are simply run nightly (and of course, are easily triggerable).
- * The order of dependencies between packages (and between repositories) must be specified in the build configuration.
-In the future this should be read from a rosdistro file and automatically generated, as done on the ROS buildfarm.
  * Testbuild jobs only work on git repositories.

 ##Setup for Buildbot Master